MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 The arc is drawn with the selected pen, moving in a counterclockwise direction.
 Two more lines are drawn from each endpoint to the arc's center.
 The pie-shaped area is filled with the current brush.
 If *`x3`* equals *`x4`* and *`y3`* equals *`y4`*, the result is an ellipse with a single line from the center of the ellipse to the point (*`x3`*, *`y3`*) or (*`x4`*, *`y4`*).

-The figure drawn by this function extends up to but does not include the right and bottom coordinates.
+The figure drawn by this function extends up to but doesn't include the right and bottom coordinates.
 This means that the height of the figure is *`y2`* - *`y1`* and the width of the figure is *`x2`* - *`x1`*.
 Both the width and the height of the bounding rectangle must be greater than 2 units and less than 32,767 units.

 ### Example